The Best Free Social Media Tools For Small Businesses

 Yoast is the number one search engine optimisation plugin for WordPress.
 Users set their chosen keyword for each article they post and are given simple tips to increase the likelihood that they will rank well for that keyword.
 These include increasing the frequency of the keyword throughout different parts of the content such as headlines and alt text for images.
 It also gives you little coloured dots which signify the strength of each aspect of your article – and nothing compares to the feeling of turning all those tiny specks green.

 Technically it is an SEO tool…come to think of it, both of the first two examples weren’t really small business social media tools.
-However, articles put through Yoast commonly experience more click throughs from social due to the optimisation, so it’s certainly worth using.
-Plus the extra benefits are definetely not to be ignored.
+However, articles put through Yoast commonly experience more click-throughs from social due to the optimisation, so it’s certainly worth using.
+Plus the extra benefits are definitely not to be ignored.

 Socialrank is a simple to use platform that allows you to identify, organise and manage both Twitter and Instagram followers.
 As small business social media tools go, this is one that will help give you genuine insight into the strengths of your following such as who your best followers are and what they are about.
 With the use of filters, you can see, amongst other things, who your most engaged and influential followers are.